maitag/peote-ui/samples/README.md

 There are 2 ways how to use peote-ui.

 ## PeoteUIDisplay (extends [peote-view](https://github.com/maitag/peote-view) Display)

 This is the simplest way where interactive elements can be placed directly by x/y values inside the Display with a given size.

 Available elements you can add:
+- Interactive (have no Style so its hidden and only interacts)
 - UIElement
-- UIDisplay (extends peote-view Display)
+- UIDisplay (holds a peote-view Display, e.g. for game-content)
 - UITextLine<FontStyle>

 TODO: